Physics-Informed Spectral Modeling for Hyperspectral Imaging: Related work

 \section{Related work}

-Incorporating domain-specific knowledge~\cite{domain-dl} and physical principles~\cite{physics-informed, physics-aware} into machine learning models bridges the gap between the purely data-driven approaches and the physically grounded models, enabling better generalization and interpretability.
-In RS, a range of works attempted to inject the relevant priors into DL models explicitly, e.g. by engaging predefined ontologies \cite{ontologies, ontology-rs}.
-Concerning more implicit approaches, Zheng et al.\ \cite{spectral-unmixing} combined spectral unmixing with deep learning to enhance hyperspectral image fusion and generate high-resolution hyperspectral images from high-resolution multispectral and low-resolution hyperspectral inputs.
-Unsupervised dehazing networks augmented with hybrid prior constraints have shown promising results in improving the quality of hyperspectral images~\cite{dehazing-prior}.
+Incorporating domain-specific knowledge~\cite{domain-dl} and physical principles~\cite{physics-informed} into ML models bridges data-driven and physically-grounded approaches, enabling better generalization and interpretability.
+The efficacy of enforcing physical constraints has been well-established in many engineering domains, e.g. thermal~\cite{battery-thermal} and electrochemical modeling~\cite{battery-electro}.
+In RS, a range of works attempted to inject the relevant priors into DL models explicitly, e.g. by engaging predefined ontologies \cite{ontology-rs}.
+Zheng et al.\ \cite{spectral-unmixing} combined spectral unmixing with deep learning to enhance image fusion and generate high-resolution hyperspectral images from high-resolution multispectral and low-resolution hyperspectral inputs.
+Unsupervised dehazing networks augmented with hybrid priors have shown promising results in improving the quality of hyperspectral images~\cite{dehazing-prior}.